Kieranoski702/Hackathon-Web-Browser/README.md

 ## General information

-* Parser
-    * HTML parser -- XML parser
-* Render
-* Common interface
-* Requester

-This project is written by **group 20**:
+This project is written by:

-- hc240 - Hyochan Cho
+- Ben Vardy
-- nd60 - Niklas Dewally
+- Niklas Dewally
-- kf77  - Kieran Fowlds
+- Kieran Fowlds

 ## Installation and usage